Symbols & Patterns

 Traditional textile patterns honor Pachamama, Mother Earth, and express thankfulness for growth, regeneration and the idea of being related to the natural world.

-If one visits an indigenous community, or has the chance to talk at length with weavers selling their work in Cusco, one soon discovers that the meanings conveyed in the patterns and symbols of Andean weaving very much depend on the personality and experience of the weaver.
+If one visits an indigenous community, or has the chance to talk at length with weavers selling their work in Cusco, one soon discovers that the meanings conveyed in the patterns and symbols of Andean weaving depend on the personality and experience of the weaver.
 This may seem obvious, as it must surely be the case with any art form.
 But here, there is such a strong undercurrent of shared iconography, that it can be very interesting to discuss meaning with a weaver.
 Two symbols, made exactly alike, can have totally different meanings to different makers.
 If the weaver has a sense of humour, you may find some funny stories connected to her choice of pattern.
-If she is reverent of history, there may be some classic tales of historic figures and noble deeds contained in the thread.
+If she is reverent of history, there may be classic tales of historic figures and noble deeds contained in the pattern.
 One conversation we had with a weaver centered around her choosing to depict a boat in her work.
 Given the remote mountain location of her home, we wondered where it came from.
 She explained that she had been inspired by her children, who were playing with a toy boat in the little stream in front of the house.

 You’ll have to visit the weavers for their individual stories.